-- (a) Notification is made to California DOJ. - (b) The missing person's school is notified. - (c) Entries are made in the applicable missing person networks. - (d) Immediately notify the Attorney General's Office. - (e) Notification shall be made to any other law enforcement agency that took the initial report or participated in the investigation within 24 hours.
+- (a) Notification is made to California DOJ. - (b) The missing person's school is notified. - (c) Entries are made in the applicable missing person networks. - (d) When a child is under 18 years of age or a person who is "at risk" is found, the report of finding shall be made within 24 hours to the California Attorney General's Office (Penal Code § 14207(b)). - (e) Notification shall be made to any other law enforcement agency that took the initial report or participated in the investigation within 24 hours.

-316.8.1 UNIDENTIFIED PERSONS
+317.8.1 UNIDENTIFIED PERSONS

-Members investigating a case of an unidentified person who is deceased or a living person who cannot assist in identifying themself should:
+Department members investigating a case of an unidentified person who is deceased or a living person who cannot assist in identifying him/herself should:

-- (a) Obtain a complete description of the person. - (b) Enter the unidentified person's description into the NCIC Unidentified Person File and the NamUs database. - (c) Use available resources, such as those related to missing persons, to identify the person.
+- (a) Obtain a complete description of the person. - (b) Enter the unidentified person's description into the NCIC Unidentified Person File. - (c) Use available resources, such as those related to missing persons, to identify the person.

-316.9 CASE CLOSURE
+317.9 CASE CLOSURE

-The Investigations Division supervisor may authorize the closure of a missing person case after considering the following:
+The Criminal Investigations Division supervisor may authorize the closure of a missing person case after considering the following:

-- (a) Closure is appropriate when the missing person is confirmed returned or evidence has matched an unidentified person or body. - (b) If the missing person is a resident of Garden Grove or this department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
-Exhaustion of leads in the investigation should not be a reason for closing a case. - (c) If this department is not the lead agency, the case can be made inactive if all investigative leads have been exhausted, the lead agency has been notified, and entries are made in the applicable missing person networks as appropriate.

-(d) A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.
+- (a) Closure is appropriate when the missing person is confirmed returned or evidence has matched an unidentified person or body. - (b) If the missing person is a resident of Santa Monica or this Department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
+Exhaustion of leads in the investigation should not be a reason for closing a case. - (c) If this Department is not the lead agency, the case can be made inactivate if all investigative leads have been exhausted, the lead agency has been notified and entries are made in the applicable missing person networks as appropriate. - (d) A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.

-316.10 TRAINING
+317.10 TRAINING

-Subject to available resources, the Training Manager should ensure that members of this department whose duties include missing person investigations and reports receive regular training that includes:
+Subject to available resources, the Training Sergeant should ensure that members of this Department whose duties include missing person investigations and reports receive regular training that includes:

-- (a) The initial investigation: - 1.
-Assessments and interviews - 2.
-Use of current resources, such as In-car Video System (IVS) and Body Worn Cameras (BWC) - 3.
+- The initial investigation: (a) - Assessments and interviews 1. - 2.
+Use of current resources, such as Mobile Audio Video (MAV) - 3.
 Confirming missing status and custody status of minors - 4.
 Evaluating the need for a heightened response - 5.
-Identifying the zone of safety based on chronological age and developmental stage - (b) Briefing of department members at the scene. - (c) Identifying NCIC Missing Person File categories (e.g., disability, endangered, involuntary, juvenile and catastrophe). - (d) Verifying the accuracy of all descriptive information. - (e) Initiating a neighborhood investigation. - (f) Investigating any relevant recent family dynamics. - (g) Addressing conflicting information. - (h) Key investigative and coordination steps. - (i) Managing a missing person case. - (j) Additional resources and specialized services. - (k) Update procedures for case information and descriptions. - (I) Preserving scenes. - (m) Internet and technology issues (e.g., Internet use, cell phone use). - (n) Media relations.
+Identifying the zone of safety based on chronological age and developmental stage - (b) Briefing of Department members at the scene. - (c) Identifying NCIC Missing Person File categories (e.g., disability, endangered, involuntary, juvenile and catastrophe). - (d) Verifying the accuracy of all descriptive information. - Initiating a neighborhood investigation. (e) - (f) Investigating any relevant recent family dynamics. - (g) Addressing conflicting information. - (h) Key investigative and coordination steps. - (i) Managing a missing person case. - (j) Additional resources and specialized services. - (k) Update procedures for case information and descriptions. - (I) Preserving scenes.